nixworks/public/news/2010/10/25/indonesia-authorities-evacuate-40-000-people-in-java-due-to-fears-of-an-explosion-by-mount-merapi.md

 ### [2010-10-25](/news/2010/10/25/index.md)

-# Indonesia.
-Authorities evacuate 40,000 people in Java due to fears of an explosion by Mount Merapi.
+# Indonesia: Authorities evacuate 40,000 people in Java due to fears of an explosion by Mount Merapi.

 A major earthquake with a magnitude of 7.5 strikes off western Sumatra triggering a tsunami watch, which is later lifted.